grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 ### Introducing a factory collaborator

-**Benjamin:** Ok, I think I managed to catch up.
+**Benjamin:** I think I managed to catch up.
 Can I grab the keyboard?

 **Johnny:** I was about to suggest it.
 Here.